 The ANG E-NEWSLETTER is a bi-monthly publication designed to help keep you informed about ANG's programs and activities.

-- New!
-Workshop by Mail: Symphony by Susan Reed
+- Workshop by Mail: Symphony by Susan Reed

 - Nominating Committee

 Do you love small, usable projects?
 Need something to keep all those orts under control and your scissors or laying tool handy?
 Then you need the Ort Box with a Twist!
 This delightful project was unveiled at Seminar 2013.
 It’s another ort box design by Marilyn Owen and it is fabulous stitching fun.
 Just go to this address on the ANG website and download the order form!

 It's available for anyone, not just ANG members, so let all your friends and neighbors know about it.
 It's Marilyn's way of saying "Welcome to the world of needlepoint!" and we can't thank her enough.
 All proceeds from the sales go to support ANG's education programs.
 You say your friends can't needlepoint?
 Buy them a lovely gift and teach them to stitch!

 Stitching and sharing - it's the ANG way!

 The official launch of the Golden Needle Society took place at the 2013 ANG Seminar in Anaheim.
 Enthusiastic members stepped up to be charter members of the 2013-2022 capital campaign for the Endowment Fund.
 Look for the first official report and introduction of the Golden Needle Society in the January issue of Needle Pointers.
 The first charter members of the Golden Needle Society from Seminar will be included in the issue as well.
 Charter membership in the Golden Needle Society will be accepted through the close of the 2014 Seminar in Chicago.

 We are working to get the contribution form for the Golden Needle Society online, but in the meantime please contact Development@needlepoint.org for more information on how to become a charter member and part of this historic journey.